Enver Cagri Izgu

 Postdoc, Harvard University and Massachusetts General Hospital, USA

-Research: Replication of genetic information, Systems chemistry of protocells
+Research: Replication of genetic information, systems chemistry of protocells

 Advisor: Dr. Jack W. Szostak